3 observations after Sixers' winning streak ends with tight loss to Pacers

 Sixers second best in strange fourth

-The Sixers faced a 13-point deficit early in the third after Nurse got called for a technical foul and Haliburton hit the subsequent foul shot.
+The Sixers faced a 13-point deficit early in the third after Nurse got called for a technical foul and Haliburton hit the subsequent free throw.

 They played with noticeably more snarl over the next couple of minutes, defending hard in an immediate 6-0 run.
 However, the Pacers retained their composure and summoned some timely answers, including two interior T.J.
 McConnell hoops late in the third quarter.